JCR94/multinational-retail-data-centralisation/README.md

    ```
    It is used to connect to the database you want to store all your retrieved and cleaned data in.

-These three files need to be in the `yaml_files` directory before executing the Python files.
+These three files need to be in the `yaml_files` directory before running any Python files.
 You may use the templates provided.
 Simply open them in your favorite editor, modify the details, and rename the files to remove the `_template` qualifier (e.g. rename `api_keys_template.yaml` to `api_key.yaml`).

 ## How to use